The HIP & EPC - Facts & Fiction.

 Trading Standards Officers (TSOs) currently have the power to require the ’relevant person’ (i.e. the seller or landlord) to produce copies of the EPC for inspection and to take copies if necessary.
 The power to require the production of documents will be extended to include persons acting on behalf of the seller or landlord – e.g. estate agents and letting agents.
 This means, for example, that TSOs will be authorised to require estate agents to produce evidence showing that an EPC has been commissioned where they are marketing a building without one.

-You can however now market you home without the EPC, but certain rules are in place to make sure that it is available.
+You can still however now market you home without the EPC , but certain rules are in place to make sure that it is available.
 You or your estate agent must order this document before marketing takes place, there must be a reasonable expectation that the EPC will be available in 28 days.

-Don’t be put under pressure by your estate agent to use them to supply the EPC.
+Don't be put under pressure by your estate agent to use them to supply the EPC .
 Simply call a firm such as ours and place an order.
-We hope we can provide your EPC direct at a lower price.
+We hope we can provide your EPC direct at a lower price and we may be able to provide the EPC even faster.
+Once the order has been placed we will confirm this with your agent.

 The EPC is valid for 10 years, it does not need to be renewed on resale of for new tenants in this time period.

-Click on this page to find out more about the suspension of the HIP and what you need to know about the EPC and the new rules on how you sell or rent your home.
+t o fin d out more ab out the suspension of the HIP and what you need to know about the EPC and the new rules on how you sell or rent your home.

-Inspect your Energy provides direct EPCs and will give you as a home seller or landlord the advice you need.
+Inspect your Energy ( Manchester) provides direct EPCs and will give you as a home seller or l andlord the advice you need.

 Also look at the resources page for documents to read that may help.

-further legislation.
-This will be updated.
-The Energy Performance Certificate EPC will be needed to those that sell or rent under EU law.
+The Energy Per forma nce Ce rtificate EPC wi ll be needed to those that sell or rent under EU law.

 The HIP has now been scrapped as of 21 May 2010.